 Faculty of Addiction Psychiatry

-The Faculty of Addiction Psychiatry (FAP) is an RANZCP group that promotes the highest standards in clinical practice, training and research pertaining to addiction psychiatry.
+The Faculty of Addiction Psychiatry (FAP) promotes the highest standards in clinical practice, training and research in addiction psychiatry.

 Addiction psychiatry is a psychiatric subspecialty relating to the evaluation, diagnosis and treatment of people suffering from addiction disorders.